aiplanethub/pre-work-python/variables-data-types-and-operators/865-Variables, Data Types and Operators.md

 ### Arithmetic Operators

-We can perform some basic arithmetic operations such as addition, subtraction, multiplication, etc. using Python.
+Using Python, we can perform basic arithmetic operations such as addition, subtraction, multiplication, etc.

 Example:\
 \